From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe

-\NibSolidRight \textit{Neutrino telescopes, given their broad energy range, from tens of GeV to multiple PeV, offer a unique way to discover dark matter.
-They are the most effective probes for very heavy dark matter, and they offer a way to test the one of the last remaining channels of the WIMP miracle: dark matter annihilation to neutrinos.
-Additionally, Universe's transparency to high-energy neutrinos allows for the potential discovery of neutrino-dark matter interactions.}
+\NibSolidRight \textit{Neutrino telescopes, given their broad energy range from tens of GeV to multiple PeV, offer a unique way to discover dark matter.
+They are the most effective probes for very heavy dark matter, and they offer a way to test, in a model independent way, one of the last remaining channels of the WIMP miracle: dark matter annihilation to neutrinos.
+Additionally, the Universe's transparency to high-energy neutrinos allows for the potential discovery of neutrino-dark matter interactions.}

-\subsection{What will astrophysical neutrinos tell us about the nature of neutrino mass?}
+\subsection{What will astrophysical neutrinos tell us about neutrino properties?}

-The discovery of non-zero neutrino masses has been one of the most significant observations of the last century.
-This measurement implies that the Standard Model particle content is incomplete and that new physics is responsible for the neutrino masses.
+The discovery of nonzero neutrino masses~\cite{Cleveland:1998nv,SNO:2001kpb,SNO:2002tuh,Super-Kamiokande:2004orf} has been one of the most significant observations of the last century~\cite{Davis:2003kh,McDonald:2016ixn,Kajita:2016cak}.
+This measurement implies that the Standard Model particle content is incomplete and that new physics is responsible for the neutrino masses~\cite{Mohapatra:2005wg}.
 So far, we have only been able to learn about neutrino masses by studying the change in neutrino flavors over long distances.
-In fact, two naturally occurring neutrino sources were used to discover this phenomenon: solar neutrinos and neutrinos produced in cosmic-ray collisions in Earth’s atmosphere.
+In fact, two naturally occurring neutrino sources were used to discover this phenomenon: solar neutrinos~\cite{Cleveland:1998nv,SNO:2001kpb,SNO:2002tuh} and neutrinos produced in cosmic-ray collisions in Earth’s atmosphere~\cite{Super-Kamiokande:2004orf}.
 As we will discuss in this section, the study of high-energy astrophysical neutrinos with neutrino telescopes can address three fundamental questions in neutrino physics: the nature of neutrino masses, the lifetime of the neutrino, and the unitarity of the neutrino mixing matrix.
-Of these three questions, the latter two require new physics beyond the existence of massive neutrinos to yield observable signatures in neutrino observatories; however, the first question is already invited by the observation of non-zero neutrino masses.
+Of these three questions, the latter two require new physics beyond the existence of massive neutrinos to yield observable signatures in neutrino observatories; however, the first question is already invited by the observation of nonzero neutrino masses.